Monastero di Valserena

 - a lounge with a small library,

-- a sales point for monastery products,
+- a shop selling monastery products,

 Geography and activities

-The monastery's surroundings
+The surroundings of the monastery

-- a rejuvenating walk in the heart of the surrounding woods, where birdsong invites contemplation,
+- a restorative walk through the surrounding woodlands, where birdsong invites contemplation,

 .webp)